eric-d-culver/Steganography/README.md

 Python module used in ngram_count.py.
 Created by [Jay Liew].

 **tree.py**
-Python script defining the Node class to make tree creation easier in huffman.py
+Python script defining the Node class to make tree creation and manipulation easier in huffman.py

 ## Acknowledgements
 The code in ensteg.c and desteg.c is based off of code by [Joshua Shagam]